riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 We think the table above gives a way to tell the tags for which the pageviews have *definitely* gone down since the 2011--2013 period.

+Note also that because the mobile views start in July 2015, adding in the mobile views gives extra preference to the recent period after this point.
+This is because the mobile views from June 30, 2009 (when the mobile site was launched) until end of June 2015 are not included.
+In other words, had these earlier mobile views been included, the total pageviews in 2011--2013 could have been much higher.
+However, we suspect this wouldn't have made a big difference because we think that mobile use of the web and of Wikipedia has on the whole gone up a lot, so that it was relatively negligible back in 2011.
+For instance, see the [mobile site total pageviews][mob_stats]: for the English Wikipedia, the mobile site averaged 586 million pageviews per month in 2011, 1,737 million pageviews per month in 2013, and 3,242 million pageviews per month in 2015, though note that a new pageview definition is used starting May 2015.

 # Surveys

 Several surveys: